django-commons/controls/README.md

 - [ ] Transfer the existing repository to the Django Commons organization using the GitHub UI, so old information is preserved.
 See [GitHub docs][gh-docs-transfer-repo].
-    - This step takes time, and therefore it is recommended to do this first.
+    - It takes GitHub a couple minutes to process the move, therefore it is highly recommended to do this step first.
+This will ensure enough time can pass before moving to the 'import into terraform' step.
 - [ ] (project owner) PyPI project owner must add the Django Commons PyPI Admins (`cunla`, `stormheg`) as owners in [PyPI][pypi], and [test-pypi][test-pypi]